 This Quarterly Report on Form 10-Q ("Form 10-Q") contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 All statements other than statements of historical facts contained in this Form 10-Q, including statements regarding our future results of operations or financial condition, business strategy and plans, and objectives of management for future operations, are forward-looking statements.
-In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "would," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential," or "continue," or the negative of these terms or other similar expressions that concern our expectations, strategy, plans or intentions.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential," or "continue," or the negative of these terms or other similar expressions that concern our expectations, strategy, plans or intentions.
 Forward-looking statements contained in this Form 10-Q include, but are not limited to, statements about:

-- our expectations regarding our financial and operating performance, including our expectations regarding our revenue, costs, monthly average buyers, number of UB customers, UB Annual Recurring Revenue, UB Net Dollar Retention Rate, UB Large Customer Net Dollar Retention Rate, segment revenue, segment gross profit, adjusted EBITDA, and adjusted EBITDA margin; - our ability to successfully execute our business and growth strategy; - · our ability to attract and retain learners, instructors, and enterprise customers; - the timing and success of new features, integrations, capabilities, and other platform enhancements by us, or by our competitors to their offerings, or any other changes in the competitive landscape of our markets and industry; - · anticipated trends, developments, and challenges in our industry, business, and the markets in which we operate; - the size of our addressable markets, market share, and market trends, including our ability to grow our business internationally; - the effects of the COVID-19 pandemic on our business, the market for online learning solutions, and the global economy generally; - the sufficiency of our cash, cash equivalents, and investments to meet our liquidity needs; - our ability to develop and protect our brand and reputation; - · our expectations and management of future growth; - our expectations concerning relationships with third parties; - · our ability to attract, retain, and motivate our skilled personnel, including members of our senior management team; - our expectations regarding the effects of existing and developing laws and regulations, including with respect to taxation and privacy, data protection, and cybersecurity; - · our ability to maintain the security and availability of our platform; - · our ability to successfully defend litigation brought against us; - our ability to successfully identify, execute, and integrate any potential acquisitions or strategic investments; - · our expectations regarding our income and other tax liabilities; - our ability to effectively manage our exposure to fluctuations in foreign currency exchange rates; - · our ability to obtain, maintain, protect, and enforce our intellectual property and proprietary information; and - the increased expenses associated with being a public company.
+- our expectations regarding our financial and operating performance, including our expectations regarding our revenue, costs, monthly average buyers, number of UB customers, UB Annual Recurring Revenue, UB Net Dollar Retention Rate, UB Large Customer Net Dollar Retention Rate, segment revenue, segment gross profit, adjusted EBITDA, and adjusted EBITDA margin; - our ability to successfully execute our business and growth strategy; - our ability to attract and retain learners, instructors, and enterprise customers; - the timing, impact, and success of new features, integrations, capabilities, and other platform enhancements by us, or by our competitors to their offerings, or any other changes in the competitive landscape of our markets and industry; - anticipated trends, developments, and challenges in our industry, business, the markets in which we operate, and broader macroeconomic environment; - the size of our addressable markets, market share, and market trends, including our ability to grow our business internationally; - the sufficiency of our cash, cash equivalents, and investments to meet our liquidity needs; - our ability to develop and protect our brand and reputation; - our expectations and management of future growth; - · our expectations concerning relationships with third parties; - our ability to attract, retain, and motivate our skilled personnel, including members of our senior management team; - our expectations regarding the effects of existing and developing laws and regulations, including with respect to taxation and privacy, data protection, and cybersecurity; - our ability to maintain the security and availability of our platform; - our ability to successfully defend litigation brought against us; - our ability to successfully identify, execute, and integrate any potential acquisitions or strategic investments; - our expectations regarding our income and other tax liabilities; - our ability to effectively manage our exposure to fluctuations in foreign currency exchange rates; and - our ability to obtain, maintain, protect, and enforce our intellectual property and proprietary information.